genesis-one-seven/xahl-node/README.md

 ## How to UPDATE from older scripts like go140point6

-### Save you IP allow list
+### Save your IP allow list

 older versions, where the allow list needed 2 blocks and needed to be saved in `/etc/nginx/sites-available/xahau` WILL need saving FIRST, (as we now have a unified allowlist file)

-using this command, will allow you to access those, and save them else where, so you can re-input them
+using this command, will allow you to access those, and save them else where, so you can re-input them later

         sudo nano /etc/nginx/sites-available/xahau

-which opens them with the nano program, or alternativily if you have MANY to save, this method can be useful as this can make scrolling/copying easier,
+which opens them with the nano program, or alternatively if you have MANY to save, this method can be useful as this can make scrolling/copying easier,

         sudo cat /etc/nginx/sites-available/xahau